 How does a medicinal sheepskin coat help prevent pressure sores?

 The antidecubitus sheepskins have a short (+/-3cm) and dense wool.
 As a result, they distribute the pressure of the body evenly.
 This avoids the pressure on a point, such as your tailbone or hips, thus potentially reducing the risk of pressure ulcers.

 How are the antidecubitus sheepskins tanned and processed?

-Our medicinal sheepskins are, like all our sheepskins, ecologically tanned, deodorized and double brushed.
+Our medicated sheepskins, like all our sheepskins, are ecologically tanned, deodorized and double brushed.
 This means that no harmful or chemical substances are used that could affect the environment or you.
-With all our sheepskins we go one step further as they all meet the Oeko-Tex Standard 100 label.
+With all our sheepskins we go one step further and they all meet the Oeko-Tex Standard 100 mark.